jb9938/M-PESA_Classifier/README.md

 data from a survey of 2,282 households in Kenya on M-PESA (“M” for Mobile and “Pesa” for Money in Swahili), one of the most successful mobile money applications.

-WE will attempt to evaluate these determinants using sets of classifiers (Logistic, Decision Tree, Random Forest and KNN) and compare their performances.
+We will attempt to evaluate these determinants using sets of classifiers (Logistic, Decision Tree, Random Forest and KNN) and compare their performances.

 # Files
+M-Pesa Classifier.py : Contains results and performance tests for all classifiers.

+mobile_money.csv : Contains dataset for 2,282 surveys from Kenyan households.

 # Contributions
+Jack, W., & Suri, T. (2011).
+Mobile money: The economics of M-PESA (No. w16721).
+Na- tional Bureau of Economic Research.

+Jack, W., & Suri, T. (2014).
+Risk sharing and transactions costs: Evidence from Kenya’s mobile money revolution.
+American Economic Review, 104(1), 183-223.

+Suri, T. (2017).
+Mobile money.
+Annual Review of Economics, 9, 497-520.

 # Conclusion